 Product liability insurance

-If goods you’ve made, sold or repaired either hurt or kill someone, or damage someone’s property, then you may have to pay compensation.
+If goods you’ve made, sold or repaired either hurt or kill someone, or damage someone’s property, then you might have to pay compensation.

 Product liability cover is often included with public liability insurance.